Research

 organisms at unprecedented resolution.
 The wealth and diversity of biological

-these design rules to engineer new designer systems ranging from genes to
+engineer new designer systems ranging from genes to chromosomes and proteins.

 Enzymes are building blocks of cellular life and act as natural catalysts able